-- 6. Exchange rate policy.
+5. Exchange rate policy.
 We remain fully committed to a flexible exchange rate to provide a shock absorber against terms of trade volatility and to safeguard international reserves.
 Our intervention strategy is guided by the goals of rebuilding international reserves and allowing the exchange rate to move in line with market conditions while smoothing excess volatility due to temporary imbalances.
-We will consult with Fund staff on the appropriate policy response if, during any 30 day period, our net sales in the foreign exchange auctions exceed US\$30 million. - 7.
-Monetary policy.
+We will consult with Fund staff on the appropriate policy response if, during any 28 day period, our net sales in the foreign exchange auctions exceed US\$30 million.

+6. Monetary policy.
 Our primary objective for monetary policy continues to be oriented toward achieving and maintaining low inflation and macroeconomic stability.
-Inflation has decelerated sharply and we expect it to stay below 8 percent through 2010.
-This has created some scope for the central bank to lower policy interest rates in October and the central bank will continue to adjust interest rates prudently and in line with evolving market conditions and the inflation outlook.
+Inflation, which had decelerated sharply and turned negative last year, has started to pick-up in line with our expectations.
+Monetary policy, therefore, has switched to a neutral stance and the central bank will continue to closely monitor the inflation outlook and the strength of the economic recovery to assess whether to adjust interest rates.